ExpediaDotCom/haystack-agent/README.md

 # haystack-agent
 This repo contains haystack-agent, which can be run as a side-car container or a standalone agent on the host on which your micro service is running.
-One needs to add the haystack [client library](https://github.com/ExpediaDotCom/haystack-client-java) in the application to push the spans to the agent.
+One needs to add the haystack [client library](https://github.com/ExpediaDotCom/haystack-client-java) in the application to push the spans to the agent and [haystack-blobs](https://github.com/ExpediaDotCom/blobs/tree/master/haystack-blobs) library to push blobs to the agent.

 The span listener of haystack-agent runs as a GRPC server that accepts [spans](https://github.com/ExpediaDotCom/haystack-idl/blob/master/proto/span.proto).
 It collects the spans and dispatches them to one or more sinks, depending upon the configuration.
-Typical sinks are Kafka and AWS Kinesis;
+The supported sinks are Kafka and AWS Kinesis and HTTP;
-dispatchers for these two sinks are provided "out of the box" in this repository.
+dispatchers for these three sinks are provided "out of the box" in this repository.

+The blob listener of haystack-agent runs as a GRPC server that accepts [blobs](https://github.com/ExpediaDotCom/haystack-idl/blob/master/proto/blobs/blob.proto).
+It collects the blobs and dispatches them to one or more sinks, depending upon the configuration.
+The typical sink is AWS S3;
+dispatchers for this sink is provided "out of the box" in this repository.

 We strongly encourage the open source community to contribute additional dispatchers to this repo, but developers are free to write custom dispatchers in a private repository.

 # Architecture
 The haystack-agent uses the [SPI](https://docs.oracle.com/javase/tutorial/ext/basics/spi.html) design architecture.
-The fat jar that gets built from this code contains single agent providers with three dispatchers (kinesis, Kafka and HTTP), as mentioned above and discussed in more detail below.
+The fat jar that gets built from this code contains single agent providers with three dispatchers (kinesis, Kafka and HTTP) for spans and one dispatcher for blobs(AWS S3), as mentioned above and discussed in more detail below.
 The agents are loaded depending upon the configuration that can be provided via a http endpoint or a local file like